dgyarmati/halloween-shooter/README.md

 # This Is Halloween #

-A Halloween - themed side-scroller shooter game built in JavaScript, using PixiJS.
+A Halloween-themed side-scroller shooter game built in JavaScript, using PixiJS.
 Pretty much the same as [shooter-game](https://github.com/dgyarmati/shooter-game), but with different sprites and some sounds, plus a boss fight!

 **How to run locally**